gregmoreno/manager-playbook/on-call-process.md

 ## Long-Term Improvements

 - Training plan as part of onboarding process.
-New engineers should be able to take oncall shifts on Month 4.
+New engineers should be able to take on-call shifts on Month 4.
 - “Game Day” exercises.
 - Regular stress testing and failover testing.
 - Monitoring for “sick” systems rather than “down” systems.